 You might also require planning permission if the roof’s height is likely to exceed that of the existing structure.
 Also, in the case where there’ll be the construction of a front dormer.

 Per the permitted development allowance, homeowners with semi-detached or detached properties can have a 50cubic meter extension on their home without needing planning permission.

 As for the terraced properties, they’re allowed a 40 cubic meters roof extension and an addition of hip gable or dormers without needing the planning permission.

 However, your property should not exceed the plane of an existing roof whose slope fronts a highway due to the construction work.
 In this case, highway includes most footpaths, all public roads, bridleways, and byways).

 In a situation where your planned home extension or loft conversion doesn’t fall under permitted development rights, we shall apply for the planning permission on your behalf from the council at a fee.

 During a loft conversion, Eloft Conversions takes into consideration the following fire safety measures; establishing escape paths, installation of the smoke alarm, installation of fire doors and regulation staircases, properly sized and placed escape windows, and the separation of new stories.

-The fire safety regulations tend to be more thorough when it comes to loft conversions, unlike with the other types of extension or conversions.
-To find out more about how your loft conversion might be affected by these regulations, feel free to reach out to us.
+The fire safety regulations tend to be more thorough when it comes to loft conversions, unlike the other types of extension or conversions.
+To find out more about how your loft conversion might be affected by these regulations, please reach out to us.